szummilas/szummilas/README.md

 ###

 <p align="left">My name is Michal and I'm currently working as a backend developer.
-Wroclaw, Poland</p>
+  Based in Wroclaw, Poland.</p>

 ###